ealex/MD320-256-70E/README.md

    - `3'b100` when `out_display_clock` is set to `1'b1`
 3. The working memory `character_ram` that implements a dual-port RAM of 2048 bytes.
 The screen uses only 1280 bytes.
    The read port is used by the system and it's directly linked to the font ROM by this rule: `character = RAM[(coord_x/8)+(40*(coord_y/8))]`.
-4. The font ROM `font_rom` that implements a 2048 bytes ROM.
-It stores 256 characters in an 8x8 matrix.
+4. The font ROM `font_rom` that implements a 1024 bytes ROM.
+It stores 127 characters (0x00-0x7F) in an 8x8 matrix.
    The pixel data is generatig by `fontRomAddr = (8*character)+coord_y[2:0]` and `out_display_data = ROM[fontRomAddr][coord_x[2:0]]`
-   This can be reduced to 1024 bytes, to implement only the first 127 characters.